 Many people caution against using Ebay for finding a bus, but I found it very helpful.
 In fact, we found our bus through a google sheet link listed on a different bus listing on ebay.

 Keep reading to find out where we ended up finding our first skoolie!

 In fact, we are looking at a couple of buses on Ebay for our next skoolie build.
-We may end up buying another one and parking on some land in Arizona to use as an AirBnB.
+We may end up buying another one and parking on some land in Arizona and Maine to use as an Airbnb.

 Another reliable place to look if you want to buy a skoolie is Craigslist.